40 Best Weight Loss Tips for Women Over 40

 Keeping a regular eating schedule could be the key to ditching those extra pounds after 40.
 Researchers at Hebrew University found that feeding mice high-fat foods on a regular schedule kept them leaner than when they were fed the same foods on a sporadic basis.
 Sticking to a consistent eating schedule can also help you fend off the hunger pangs that can prompt cravings for high-fat or sugary foods, which often get worse around menopause.

 A little green tea in your cup could yield a lot of weight loss.
-A study published in the Journal of Nutrition reveals that adding green tea to subjects’ meal plans increased their fat-burning ability by a whopping 12 percent.
-Even better, green tea’s combination of antioxidants and caffeine can give you the boost you need to fend off those energy lulls that often accompany middle age.
-Green tea isn’t the only weight loss wonder in a cup; start sipping your way slim today by adding some of the 50 Best Detox Waters For Fat Loss to your menu.
+A study published in The Journal of Nutrition reveals that adding green tea to subjects' meal plans increased their fat-burning ability by a whopping 12 percent over the course of 12 months.
+Even better, green tea's combination of antioxidants and caffeine can give you the boost you need to fend off those energy lulls that often accompany middle age.

-Closing up the kitchen for the night makes it easier to shed those unwanted pounds, no matter what your age.
+Closing up the kitchen for the night makes it easier to shed those unwanted pounds at any age.
+By limiting your food intake to a certain daily window of time, aka using the principles of intermittent fasting, you'll reduce the likelihood of gaining weight.
 Research published in Cell Metabolism reveals that mice who spent 16 hours a day fasting and the other eight hours eating high-fat food remained relatively lean, while those who ate the same number of calories and the same amount of fat over the course of the day significantly increased their risk of obesity.

 Boost Your Calcium Intake

 Want to maximize your fat-burning potential after 40?
-Start by making sure you’re getting plenty of calcium in your diet.
-The results of a study conducted at the University of Tennessee, Knoxville reveal that obese women who consumed more calcium lost 11 pounds of body fat in over a 12-month period.
+Start by making sure you're getting plenty of calcium in your diet.
+The results of a study conducted at the University of Tennessee, Knoxville reveal that obese women who consumed more calcium (via three servings of yogurt) lost 11 pounds of body fat in over a 12-month period.
 Even better, increasing your calcium intake can help increase the strength of your bones, reducing your risk of a fall or fracture.

 Opt For Organic Foods

 Eager to shave off a few pounds after your 40th birthday?
 Start by opting for organic produce instead of the conventionally-grown stuff.
-Research conducted at the Centre for Research in Environmental Epidemiology reveals that organochlorine pesticides can alter the levels of thyroid hormone in the human bloodstream, potentially increasing weight gain and causing thyroid health issues.
-Considering that older women are already at an increased risk for thyroid problems, like hypothyroidism and Hashimoto’s thyroiditis, it’s a good idea to go organic ASAP.
+A review in Interdisciplinary Toxicology found that organochlorine pesticides can alter the levels of thyroid hormone in the human bloodstream, potentially increasing weight gain and causing thyroid issues.
+Considering that older women are already at an increased risk for thyroid problems, like hypothyroidism and Hashimoto's thyroiditis, it's a good idea to go organic ASAP.

 Make Whole Grains a Priority